vihaan-goyal/TeenVestors/README.md

 2. Use the AI Learning Assistant for educational queries
 3. Review saved calculations in the Load dropdown
 4. Ensure API keys are properly configured for full functionality

----

-**Remember**: This is an educational tool.
-Always consult with financial advisors before making real investment decisions!